Probability functions in the context of signed involutive meadows: A standard example of equational probabilistic reasoning

-The interesting aspect of this example is that while the first two equations and computations (for $p$ and for $q$) correspond with conventional textbook examples, the third variation indicates that something went wrong in all three cases.
-We conclude this: \begin{enumerate} \item The production of a value for $r$ that exceeds 1 constitutes a failure of the reasoning process at hand. \item That failure may have been caused by an underlying fault.
-The failure is merely a symptom of that fault. \item The fault may correlate with (go hand in hand with) errors taking place during the reasoning process that do not necessarily feature as failures at the end of the reasoning process. \item In the determinations (or derivations) of $p$ and of $q$ similar errors might have occurred. \item Therefore the validity of the values found for $p$ and for $q$ may be questioned. \end{enumerate}
+The interesting aspect of this example and its modifications is that the first two equations and computations (for $p$ and for $q$) correspond with conventional textbook examples, while the third variation (for $r$) indicates that something might have gone wrong in all three cases.
+We conclude this: \begin{enumerate} \item The production of a value for $P^0(\textsl{\textsc{rd}}\midd \textsl{\textsc{nh}})$ that exceeds 1 constitutes a failure of the reasoning process at hand.

+\item That failure is caused by an underlying fault (the failure is merely a symptom of that fault).